 Start Rebuilding Your Credit Score

 It never hurts to take strides to improve your credit score.
-But before doing so, you’ll need to confirm the contents of your credit report since it determines your FICO score.
-And there’s a possibility inaccurate information on your credit reports is dragging your credit scores down.
+But before doing so, you’ll need to confirm the contents of your credit report, since it determines your FICO score.
+And there’s a possibility that inaccurate information on your credit reports is dragging your credit scores down.

-So, retrieve a free copy of your credit report.
-Review the entries and if you notice errors, petition the major credit bureaus to remove the incorrect information by filing a dispute.
+So, grab a free copy of your credit report.
+Review the entries and look for errors.
+If you find any, file a dispute with the three major credit bureaus to remove the incorrect information.

 (For additional guidance, click here for a comprehensive guide on credit report disputes).
 But if what you see is correct, here are some simple actions you can take to start rebuilding your credit: